tihanyin/PSSW100AVB/README.md

 # PSSW100AVB

-This is the Powershell Scripts with 100% AV Bypass Repository (PSSW100AVB).
+This is the PSSW100AVB (Powershell Scripts with 100% AV Bypass) Framework.

-A list of useful Powershell scripts with 100% AV bypass (At the time of publication).
+A list of useful Powershell scripts with 100% AV bypass ratio.
+(At the time of publication).

 Latest Reverse shell tested on Windows 11 (ReverseShell_2022_03.ps1):